pmyteh/RISJbot/README.md

 may help a bit.
 Nevertheless, pull requests to fix spider brokenness are most welcome.

+Do also be aware that there are some geographical issues that can be run into.
+USA Today, for example, provides a different site for users geolocated to the EU, which means that a working crawler can stop working when your computer moves.

 The source of URLs to crawl is generally either a public RSS feed of new articles, or the sitemaps published to alert Google News of the articles available.